automl/RNAinformer/README.md

 ```

 ### Contribution
-This repository is a copy of the original source code.
+This repository is a copy of the original source code for reasons of maintenance.
-The original source code is under active development and available at <https://github.com/pilar12/RNA-design>.
+The original source code is available at <https://github.com/pilar12/RNA-design>.